-After a number of settle in sessions – where Oliver was more than happy to spread his wings of independence – the big day was here.
-Oliver’s first day at nursery.
+After a number of settle in sessions – where Bear was more than happy to spread his wings of independence – the big day was here.
+Bear’s first day at nursery.

 I find the internet to be a rather helpful tool.
 However when reading multiple articles and blog postings about parents leaving their children at nursery for the first time, I found lots about guilt ridden Mums who despise leaving their children at the dreaded nursery, but have to on order to put food on the table.
 Then there was me, a Mum who works and studies from home and is being such a monster by putting her loving child into nursery, through choice and not necessity.

 Okay, so I know it isn’t like he is heading off to university and I know he is only going for 2 days a week, but it is still heart-breaking nonetheless.

 We took him into the warm, cosy room with several babies crawling around and passed him over to his nursery nurse.
 After several looks from the staff of ‘are you leaving or would you like a job here?’
 I reluctantly left the nursery.